1990 24 Hours of Le Mans: Finish and post-race

 Mazda won the GTP class, as expected, but it was by no means a convincing win, with the team's 3rd car coming home in 20th.
 The only car in the class for the second half of the race, they had spent 90 minutes at breakfast time getting the gearbox rebuilt, only getting back out by pillaging parts from their stricken teammates.

 One place back was the PC Automotive Spice winning the C2 class.
 Despite needing three new batteries, they cruised to the win with a 13-lap margin (almost 180 kms) over the Graff car.

 The winner of the Index of Energy Efficiency was the Mako Spice.
 After their early delays, the crew had to perform three gearbox rebuilds.
 Subsequently however, with no pressure on fuel consumption, they were the only car to finish the race with a positive differential.

 For Jaguar, celebrating its 40th year at Le Mans, the 1-2 victory was a suitable farewell present for the company’s departing Chairman, Sir John Egan, who was up on the winners' podium with the team.
 In November, the Ford Motor Company paid US$2.5 billion (twice its stock market value) to buy a controlling interest in the Jaguar company.
 Spice's experiment with being the first 3.5-litre car, although initially uncompetitive had gradually been getting better towards the end of the season, with no fuel restrictions.
 However, it had been ruinously expensive, and Gordon Spice was bankrupted at the end of the year.
 The team was forced up for sale, unable to hold out for just the few more months until the official new season started.
 Near the end of the Championship season, the first of the big factory teams arrived with a car for the 3.5-litre formula when Peugeot unveiled its bold, new 905.

-In the World Sports Prototype Championship, the all-conquering Mercedes C11 dominated the series winning 8 of the 9 rounds.
-The victory at the final race went to Jochen Mass and the works team's young, up-and-coming driver Michael Schumacher.
+In the World Sports Prototype Championship, the Mercedes C11 won 8 of the 9 rounds of the series.
+The victory at the final race went to Jochen Mass and the works team's young driver Michael Schumacher.
 The short-tail Brun and Alpha Porsches had proven a point to Joest and the rest of the langhecks, that outright speed and high downforce are no longer the answer.
-The close, exciting racing and late-race drama had given a great race and hinted that perhaps the World Championship needed Le Mans more than the other way around.
+The close racing and late-race drama had hinted that perhaps the World Championship needed Le Mans more than the other way around.